 Now, we’d like to share a 4th of July tale with an LA Kings twist.
 While the primary figure may not be a household name in LA, he has ties to several prominent figures you’ve probably heard of…

 He led the Kings in scoring three straight seasons in the early 70s, playing on teams that included the more popular Cowboy Bill Flett, Eddie Joyal and Butch Goring.
 However, we’ll get to that in a minute, let’s start at the beginning…

 Like Tomas Sandstrom, Widing was born in Finland but actually raised in Sweden.
 He came to North America as a teenager to play for the Brandon Wheat Kings – a club where several top NHL prospects have honed their skills, including Brayden Schenn.

 Furthering his parallel with Sandstrom, Widing started his pro career with the New York Rangers – back in 1969, when Tomas was only 5 years old.

 The Flying Finn went on to play six full seasons with the Kings, leading the team in scoring from 1970-71 to ’72-73.
 According to various reports, Widing was very quick on his skates too and was even clocked as the fastest skater in several Kings training camps.
-He averaged 24 goals in his first five years in LA, yet netted only 7 goals in the ’75-76 season and was traded to the Cleveland Barons.
+He averaged 24 goals in his first five years in LA, yet netted only seven goals in the ’75-76 season and promptly was traded to the Cleveland Barons.